 Ultraviolet radiation is a documented serious human carcinogen.
-Really think about the name – sunlight is radiation, slowly but surely causing irreversible damage to our cells.
-It’s a slower kind of radiation poisoning but it’s still there.
+Really think about the name – sunlight is radiation, slowly but surely causing irreversible damage to our cells, like a huge microwave.

 Sunburn and UV exposure is to blame for up to 95% of melanomas and about 90% of non-melanoma skin cancers.
 In the U.S. more than 5.4 million non-melanoma skin cancers are diagnosed in over 3.3 million people every year.
 Each year there are more skin cancers than all breast, prostate, lung and colon cancers combined.
 One in five Americans will develop skin cancer in their life.

 Down here in Australia, thanks to the hole in the ozone layer and our cultural worship of the sun, two in three Australians will find themselves with skin cancer.
 If you’re Australian, you’re more likely to get skin cancer than not.

 Obviously, we have reason to take skin cancer seriously.
 Since the discovery that people who use a tanning bed even once before the age of 35 have a 59% greater risk of melanoma, new laws were put in place.
 It is illegal to run a solarium in any state or territory of Australia as of last year.